-It may be possible to arrange a program for students who intend to teach a language other than those listed here and which is offered in the school system.
+intend to teach a language other than those listed here and which is offered in the school system.
 Interested students should consult the Second Languages Advisor.

-Social Studies (★18)
+Social Studies (18)

-- 1. ★9 chosen, in three distinct subject areas, from Anthropology, Archeology (Department of Classics), Earth and Atmospheric Sciences, Economics History, Law, Philosophy, Political Science, Religion, Sociology. - ★3 chosen from courses in Canadian History. - ★3 chosen from Earth and Atmospheric Sciences.
+- ★9 chosen, in three distinct subject areas, from Anthropology, Archeology (Department of Classics), Earth and Atmospheric Sciences, Economics, History, Law, Philosophy, Political Science, Religion, Sociology. - ★3 chosen from courses in Canadian History.
+3 ★3 chosen from Earth and Atmospheric Sciences erequisite cial Education, ation and Agricultural. n Ecology).